ShichengChen/Audio-Source-Separation/readme.md

 - The encode part has three blocks of 10 residual-layers as shwon in the first above figure.
 - the NC Dilated Conv layer is Dilated Conv layer
 - After the three blocks, there is an additional 1*1 layer
-- An average pooling with a kernel size of 800(if sample size for one second is 16000)
+- An average pooling with a kernel size of 800(if sample size for one second is 16000) follows
-- and then [domain confusion loss](https://arxiv.org/pdf/1505.07818.pdf), I re-implemented the domain confusion in [there](https://github.com/ShichengChen/Domain-Adversarial-Training-of-Neural-Networks)
+- And then [domain confusion loss](https://arxiv.org/pdf/1505.07818.pdf), I re-implemented the domain confusion in [there](https://github.com/ShichengChen/Domain-Adversarial-Training-of-Neural-Networks).
-- upsampled to the original audio rate using nearest neighbor interpolation
+- Upsampled to the original audio rate using nearest neighbor interpolation
 ![wavenet structure](https://camo.githubusercontent.com/37b5bb84ef02a8183b21ca697842693dbfc8b077/68747470733a2f2f64726976652e676f6f676c652e636f6d2f75633f6578706f72743d766965772669643d315a6f2d6335567a504c5345516c445f53794e6f6c793358575330413766693573)
 - The above figure is new version wavenet
 - The encoding audio is used to condition a WaveNet decoder.
 The conditioning signal is passed through a 1 × 1 layer that is different for each WaveNet layer
 - The WaveNet decoder has 4 blocks of 10 residual-layers
-- The **input** and **output** is quantized using 8-bit mu-law encoding
+- The **input** and **output** are quantized using 8-bit mu-law encoding

 ## Data Augmentation
-- uniformly select a segment of length between 0.25 and 0.5 seconds
+- Uniformly select a segment of length between 0.25 and 0.5 seconds
-- modulate its pitch by a random number between -0.5 and 0.5 of half-steps
+- Modulate its pitch by a random number between -0.5 and 0.5 of half-steps

 ## Facebook Net for Audio Source Separation
 - **structure A**, make the decoding part to be same as encoding, remove downsample and upsample, remove confusion loss.